 The proposed bill aims to prohibit the sale of disposable vapor products in Arkansas by amending the Arkansas Tobacco Products Tax Act of 1977.
 It introduces a new definition for "disposable vapor product," which is characterized as a vapor product with a non-detachable battery, that cannot be refilled with e-liquid, and is intended for disposal after use.
 The bill establishes a new section that explicitly prohibits any person or entity from selling or offering disposable vapor products for retail sale in the state.
 Violations of this prohibition are classified as a Class A misdemeanor, and the Director of Arkansas Tobacco Control is granted the authority to seize and hold any such products sold in violation of this law.

-Additionally, the bill includes temporary provisions requiring the Director of Arkansas Tobacco Control to inform manufacturers, wholesalers, retailers, and vendors about the new requirements and the compliance timeline.
-A grace period of ninety days is provided for these entities to liquidate, sell, or dispose of any disposable vapor products they currently possess.
-Notably, the prohibition does not apply to products that have received approval from the United States Food and Drug Administration.
+Additionally, the bill includes provisions for notifying manufacturers, wholesalers, retailers, and vendors about the new requirements and allows for a ninety-day grace period for compliance.
+During this grace period, those in possession of disposable vapor products may liquidate, sell, or dispose of their inventory.
+The bill also clarifies that it does not apply to products approved by the United States Food and Drug Administration.

 HB 1626: 26-57-203